 Limit on exemption amount.
 Ordinarily, single people can subtract a \$40,250 exemption amount from their AMT taxable income.
 However, a child who files Form 8615 has a limited exemption amount.
-The child's exemption amount for 2004 is limited to the child's earned income plus \$5,750.
-Figure the child's allowable exemption amount on the worksheet in the instructions for line 29 of Form 6251.
+The child's exemption amount for 2005 is limited to the child's earned income plus \$5,850.
+Figure the child's allowable exemption amount on the worksheet in the instructions for Form 6251, line 29.